isomerpages/moe-edgefieldpri/_co-curricular-activities/Clubs & Societies/Photography Club.md

   </tr>
   <tr>
     <td class="tg-liiy">Growing hearts and minds</td>
-    <td class="tg-539o">Activities conducted during the CCA sessions are geared towards character building and inculcating the values of team spirit, integrity and empathy.<br><br>CCA members develop respect and empathy while exercising integrity and discipline during photoshoots, where they learn to find meaning through storytelling.<br><br>Members are given the opportunity to discuss about issues that arise during activities and learn to problem-solve with one another.</td>
+    <td class="tg-539o">Activities conducted during the CCA sessions are geared towards character building and inculcating the values of team spirit, integrity and empathy.<br><br>CCA members develop respect and empathy while exercising integrity and discipline during photoshoots where they learn to find meaning through storytelling.<br><br>Members are given the opportunity to discuss about issues that arise during activities and learn to solve problems with one another.</td>
   </tr>
   <tr>
     <td class="tg-liiy">Empowering leaders and talents</td>
-    <td class="tg-539o">Photography Club leaders are empowered to lead logistics processes and maintenance of equipment during CCA, developing a sense of discipline.
+    <td class="tg-539o">Photography Club leaders are empowered to lead logistics processes and maintenance of equipment during CCA  thereby developing a sense of discipline.
 They are also given opportunity to guide members from the junior class during shoots to hone their leadership skills.<br><br>Selected members are selected to take part in various national photography competitions to gain exposure, build confidence and exercise integrity.<br><br>All club members will be given opportunity to cover school events to develop team spirit, confidence and discipline.</td>
   </tr>
   <tr>
     <td class="tg-liiy">CCA Teachers</td>